 The Organization records unconditional promises to give as receivables and revenues within the appropriate net assets category.
 Revenues are considered to be available for use without donor restriction unless specifically restricted by the donor.
 Contributions that are expected to be collected within one year are recorded at net realizable value.
 Contributions that are expected to be collected in future years are recorded at fair value at the date of the promise.
 The fair value is computed by using the present value of their estimated future cash flows, using a risk-free rate of return appropriate for the expected term of the promise to give.
 Amortization of the discounts is recorded as contribution revenue in accordance with donor restrictions on the contributions.
 An allowance for uncollectible promises to give is determined based on collection experience in prior years and management's analysis of specific promises made.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-There were no conditional promises to give at June 30, 2023 and 2022.
+See Note 3.